Dr. Matthew Paldy, PhD, LP

 Common Experiences of Adjustment Stress

-Why Adjustment Can Feel Harder in NYC
+Why Adjustment Can Feel Intensified in NYC

 A Clinical View of Adjustment